rankutah/blog/sites/rank-utah/content/utah-local-seo-strategy.md

 Then expand the page that’s already ranking:

 - Add missing sections that answer those queries directly.
-- Add local proof (photos, reviews, process, service area details).
+- Add local proof (photos, process, service area details).
 - Improve headings so the page is easier to scan.
 - Add a short FAQ for common questions.

-This “upgrade what already works” approach is often faster than creating a brand new page from scratch.
+This “upgrade what already works” approach is a faster way to improve results than creating a brand new page from scratch.

 **Make the page clearly local**

 Once you pick a keyword theme for a page, make the content local in natural ways:

 - Mention the cities/counties you actually serve (only where it fits).
-- Add local proof: photos, projects, reviews, and before/after examples.
+- Add local proof: photos, projects, and before/after examples.
 - Answer local questions (pricing ranges, timelines, permits, seasons, etc. — whatever fits your business).

 ### 2) Use clear page titles, headings, and URLs